hdmf-dev/hdmf/docs/source/make_roundtrip_test.rst

 How to Make a Roundtrip  Test
 =============================

-The PyNWB test suite has tools for easily doing round-trip tests of container classes.
+The HDMF test suite has tools for easily doing round-trip tests of container classes.
 These tools exist in the integration test suite in ``tests/integration/ui_write/base.py`` for this reason and for the sake of keeping the repository organized, we recommend you write your tests in the ``tests/integration/ui_write`` subdirectory of the Git repository.